pnkfelix/tango-demo/README.md

 As long as you re-run `cargo build` before switching between which kind of file you are editting for a given (`rs`,`md`) pair, everything should work out.

+ * Even if you forget to re-run `cargo build` before editting both a `.rs` file and its corresponding `.md`, `tango` tries hard to avoid blindly overwriting files that the developer has touched.

+ * In particular, if you make edits to both a `.rs` file and its corresponding `.md` file and then run `tango`, the `tango` will detect that both timestamps have been updated since the last time it was run, and refuse to overwrite either of the files.

+ * (I hope in the future to extend `tango` so that it will actually report some sort of `diff` between each of the generated products, so that the developer can then attempt to manually port the necessary change into whichever single target file makes sense and remove its partner from the filesystem.)